Nososticta mouldsi

 commonly known as a striped threadtail.

 It has only been found in the Northern Territory, where it inhabits rainforest streams.

 Nososticta mouldsi is a small, slender damselfly; the male is black with blue markings, and the female is black with pale yellow-brown markings.
 As at February 2018 there were just five records of this species on the Atlas of Living Australia.

+Etymology

+The genus name Nososticta combines the Greek νόσος (nosos, "disease") with στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa related to Protoneura and the subfamily Isostictinae.

+In 2000, Günther Theischinger named this species mouldsi, an eponym honouring Max Moulds, who collected the type specimen.